john-cd/rust_howto/bk/src/categories/encoding/_binary_encoders.md

 ### Key Features of Cap'n Proto {#skip2}

 - Compact and efficient: Cap'n Proto is designed to be very space-efficient for both on-the-wire and in-memory representations.
-- Fast: Cap'n Proto offers excellent performance, especially for serialization and deserialization.
+- Fast: Cap'n Proto offers excellent [performance][p-performance], especially for serialization and deserialization.
 - Language-agnostic: You can generate code in various programming languages from a single .capnp definition file.
 - Schema evolution: Cap'n Proto supports schema evolution, allowing you to modify the structure of your data over time without breaking compatibility.